openSUSE/news-o-o/_posts/2011-04-19-opensuse-marketing-team-meeting.markdown

 wordpress_id: 8492
 ---

-The monthly openSUSE Marketing Team [Meeting](http://en.opensuse.org/openSUSE:Marketing_meeting) is held on the third Tuesday of each month at 15:00 UTC on Freenode IRC network, channel #openSUSE-Marketing.Â  All are welcome to join and participate.
+The monthly openSUSE Marketing Team [Meeting](http://en.opensuse.org/openSUSE:Marketing_meeting) is held on the third Tuesday of each month at 15:00 UTC on Freenode IRC network, channel #openSUSE-Marketing.
+All are welcome to join and participate.

 To view the most current proposed agenda and further details, check the [openSUSE wiki](http://en.opensuse.org/openSUSE:Marketing_meeting).[
 ](http://en.opensuse.org/openSUSE:Marketing_meeting)